brunoRyckaert/assess-rest-api/readme.md

 ## Assessment criteria

 * The API is 'protected' with an API key
-* The API has a public endpoint that does not require further authentication
+* Public methods do not require authentication
-* A protected endpoint requires authentication with a valid access token
+* Authenticated methods require a valid access token
-* Only GET, HEAD and OPTIONS requests are allowed
+* Methods (HTTP verbs) that are not listed as public or authenticated are denied access
+* The access token must contain at the scope specified with an authenticated method to gain access
+* No other scopes affords access

 |Condition                     |Expected status code|
 |------------------------------|--------------------|